 NordVPN mobile clients feature a map and a country list.
 So, functionality is identical to desktop clients.
 Your settings are put into a separate tab, so it’s easy to jump between tabs, change them, and go back to what you were doing.

 On mobile, PIA’s apps are trying to combine minimalism with abundant connection information.
 Unlike desktop, the apps have less space, which leads to some odd design choices.
 For example, they have a Network Management button, which displays a router icon and has no explanation of what it does.
 It’s their Trusted WiFi feature, but I had to go to community forums to find this out.

 Both service providers have added a possibility to switch apps from dark to light mode.
 So, they will nicely fit along with your other apps if you’re using a system-wide setting.

 It’s a battle between two premium VPN services, so your expectations for customer service should be high.
 NordVPN and PIA cover the basics with guides and FAQs in their customer support portals.
 There, you’ll find the necessary information when setting up apps or troubleshooting the most common issues.

 PIA even has a community forum, which works like a supercharged FAQ section.
 So, you can either ask your question there or look if it was already answered by someone else.

 Live chat is available 24/7, and it’s available for NordVPN and PIA.
 However, the experience was much more pleasant with NordVPN.
 The agents were polite and quickly resolved minor issues that arise when using the app.

-I asked PIA’s customer support how to fix the WireGuard connection.
+I asked PIA’s customer support how to fix the WireGuard connection, as it wasn’t working for me at the time being.
 The agent suggested a solution to reinstall the app in Safe Mode with Networking, which caused issues with my network card and didn’t resolve the issue.